The Hutchinson-Barnsley theory for generalized iterated function systems by means of infinite iterated function systems: Abstract

 \section{Abstract}

 The study of generalized iterated function systems (GIFS) was introduced by Mihail and Miculescu in 2008.
-We provide a new approach to study those systems as the limit of the Hutchinson-Barnsley theory for infinite iterated function systems (IIFS) which was developed by many authors in the last years.
-We show that any attractor of a contractive generalized iterated function system is the limit w.r.t Hausdorff-Pompeiu metric of attractors of contractive infinite iterated function systems.
-We also prove that any Hutchinson measure for a contractive generalized iterated function system with probabilities is the limit w.r.t. the Monge-Kantorovich metric of the Hutchinson measures for contractive infinite iterated function systems with probabilities.
+We provide a new approach to study those systems as the limit of the Hutchinson-Barnsley {setting for infinite iterated function systems (IIFS) which has been developed} by many authors in the last years.
+We show that any attractor of a contractive generalized iterated function system is the limit {with respect to} Hausdorff-Pompeiu metric of attractors of contractive infinite iterated function systems.
+We also prove that any Hutchinson measure for a contractive generalized iterated function system with probabilities is the limit with respect to the Monge-Kantorovich metric of the Hutchinson measures for contractive infinite iterated function systems with probabilities.